yulyangi/ansible-playbooks/README.md

-This repo sets up and configures an OpenVPN server and an Certifivate Authority server on CentOS9
+This repo sets up and configures an OpenVPN server and an Certificate Authority server on CentOS9
   - you should specify IPv4 address and path to both SSH private keys files in "hosts.txt" file for those servers
   - also you should specify your vars in "group_vars/all_hosts.yml", there are some additional comments to help
   - in "base.conf" file on the 42th line you should replace ip address to the ip address of your OpenVPN server